NO FAIRER SOCIETY WITHOUT FAIR VOTING. IT'S JUST NOT POSSIBLE.

-The statistical outcomes of the 5 May 2005 UK General Election, once you know them, usher you into a political realm where reason and reality don't seem to make sense.
-New Labour got back into power with a fantastic 66 seat majority after landing just one in five of the available electoral votes.
+The statistical outcomes of the 5 May 2005 UK General Election: looking back on 2005 ushers you into a political realm where reason and reality don't seem to make sense.
+New Labour obtained power with a fantastic 66 seat majority after landing just one in five of the available electoral votes.

 To help with better understanding of this extraordinary level of distortion, we display results and analysis for the 2005 election in the Statistics option on the menu bar, along with data for the 2001, 2010, 2015 and 2017 elections (for a wider range of data and information you can also visit the Electoral Reform Society website).

 As far as fairness is concerned, 2005 was as if a syndicate had somehow got away with a lottery jackpot win by matching three numbers.
 At Party HQ that night, the celebratory smiles hovering over the champagne glasses must have conveyed mixed feelings of delight and bemusement.

 This website is called 5.5.5 & Counting because we are now fourteen years on with three more elections behind us and our democracy is still waiting for change.
 Supporters of this website want electoral reform which achieves two things without delay: